 Perhaps you have been wondering, How exactly would I fund this business?
 Where do I get the startup capital to execute this project?
 Who would even think of investing in my business?
 Can I become also make my way to the midst of the most successful entrepreneurs in Nigeria?

 Worry no more!
 Below are some very easy ways of generating startup capital as a budding business owner in Nigeria.

 #1 Think Business, Think Family

-This arguably the easiest way to get capital for your startup business as an entrepreneur in Nigeria.
-Did you know that the richest man in Africa started off with his family help?
+This is arguably the easiest way to get capital for your startup business as an entrepreneur in Nigeria.
+Did you know that the richest man in Africa started off with his family’s help?
 Yeah!
 You read it right.
 Aliko Dangote, the reputable entrepreneur – with one of the largest private businesses in Nigeria -started his business with a 3000 dollars loan he got from his uncle.
 As an entrepreneur, you need all the leverage you can get.
 Family members would be much more willing to aid you with no interests and conditions attached.

 #2 Any Good Friends?
 You Can Use Their Help

-This is a delicate period of your dreams, and you could use the help of your trusted friends and acquaintances to generate capital.
+This is the delicate period of your dreams, and you could use the help of your trusted friends and acquaintances to generate capital.
 Of course, you must have gone to the required lengths to ensure your business is scalable.
 You could present your profitable business idea to your friends, and they are more likely to believe in your ability to accomplish your proposed metrics.

 Your trusted friends are most likely to loan you the startup capital.
 Give you advice, provide mental and emotional support for you like your family members.
 Aside from these, you could also make good business partners among your friends.